mighdoll/akka/akka-docs/rst/general/message-delivery-guarantees.rst

 Message Delivery Guarantees
 ###########################

-Akka actors are built on a highly efficient message passing system.
-Akka is a toolkit for building custom applications by
-Developers build applications on akka by creating custom actors and defining the are encouraged to design the interactions between actors
-building communication protocols between actors.

-We encourage akka
-developers to design their actor with message passing robustness at the application layer.
+We encourage akka developers to design robust acgtors that are loosely coupled with one another.
-actor based software around robust protocol some simAkka offers a few important guarantees for

-What are the
-guarantees offered natively and which patterns exist to build more on top of them.
+Robust actors make few assumptions about their environment other than what they know from the messages they receive.
+Robust actors don't assume that all messages sent are received, or that the recipient actor is even still alive.
+Loosely coupled ensembles of actors don't rely on tight protocols between actors, but rather build high level application specific notions of consistency.
+Generally, prefer asynchronous messages to routine acknowledgement, prefer send to ask.

+Robust, loosely coupled actors can typically be distributed across multiple machines with little or no change.
+This makes scaling out easy.
+Asynchronous message flows in akka are very fast.
+Robust actors are resilient to occasional failures among their peers.
+Systems built out of robust, loosely coupled actors are fault tolerant, fast and releatively easy to scale.

+Of course, not every part of the system needs to be fully separated from every other part.
+In a particular application context, particularly among actors on the same machine, it may be fine to tightly couple a pair of actors.
+If a pair of actors will always be deployed on the same machine and both are restarted if ont fails, than it's probably OK to tightly couple the actors.
+Tightly coupled actors make more assumptions about their peers or the message delivery infrastructure, which can make them easier to write and test.
+In a local context, the price of tighter coupling is less resiliency and less deployment flexibility in the tightly coupled portion of the system.
+In a distributed system, there's a notable performance penalty for using message delivery systems with tighter guarantees.

-There are two parts to this question.
-The first part are the general guarantees which are given in all supported Akka deployment scenarios.
-The second part discusses stronger guarantees which can reasonably be expected in restricted deployments; these are not general guarantees but depend on specific preconditions.
+In the first part we discuss the general guarantees which are given in all Akka deployment scenarios.
+The second part discusses stronger guarantees which can reasonably be expected in restricted deployments, notably for actors known to be deployed within a single jvm instance.
 As a supplementary part we give a few pointers at how to build stronger guarantees on the built-in ones.

 This chapter closes by discussing the role of the “Dead Letter Office”.